tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

         }
     ```

-## <a name="create-the-main-method"></a>Hozzon létre a Main metódushoz
+## <a name="create-the-main-method"></a>Create the Main method

-1. Az a `Main` metódus az alkalmazás, a filename és a bináris adatokat, a lemezkép beolvasása:
+1. In the `Main` method of your application, get the filename and binary data of your image:

     ```csharp
     var filename = GetImageFileName(imagePath);
     var imageBinary = GetImageBinary(imagePath);
     ```

-2. Állítsa be a bejegyzés törzse, a határ formázását.
-Ezután hívja meg `startFormData()` és `endFormData` , az űrlap adatok létrehozásához:
+2. Set up the POST body by formatting the boundary for it.
+Then call `startFormData()` and `endFormData` to create the form data:

     ```csharp
     // Set up POST body.